-- Is not hospital based - must have less than 90% of Medicaid covered services, rendered during the calendar year preceding the payment year, occurring in an inpatient (POS 21) or emergency department setting (POS 23), or demonstrate that they have funded the acquisition, implementation and maintenance of CEHRT without reimbursement from an Eligible Hospital or CAH – and use such CEHRT at a hospital, in lieu of using the hospital’s CEHRT.
+- Have less than 90 percent of services occurring in an inpatient (place of service [POS] code 21) or emergency department (POS code 23) setting, or demonstrate that they have funded the acquisition, implementation, and maintenance of CEHRT without reimbursement from an Eligible Hospital or Critical Access Hospital – and they use such CEHRT at a hospital, in lieu of using the hospital’s CEHRT.

 - Meet patient volume requirements.

 For further explanation of eligibility requirements see the Eligible Professionals FAQ (PDF, 610 KB).

-Eligible Professionals must meet at least 30% Medicaid Patient Volume (20% for pediatricians) calculated at the individual provider or the group practice level.
+Eligible Professionals must meet at least 30 percent Medicaid patient volume (20 percent for pediatricians) calculated at the individual provider level or the group practice level.
 To understand additional patient volume requirements, carefully read each of the sections below.
-You can also watch the Introduction to Eligible Professional Patient Volume Webinar for information on how to calculate Medicaid Patient Volume.
+You can also watch the Introduction to Eligible Professional Patient Volume Webinar for information on how to calculate Medicaid patient volume.

 Medicaid Patient Volume